thecomicbookclub/thecomicbookclub.github.io/_posts/2016-02-11-batman-the-doom-that-came-to-gotham.md

 ---
 layout: post
-title: "Batman - The Doom That Came To Gotham"
+title: "Batman: The Doom That Came To Gotham"
 description: "The promise of HP Lovecraft fused with Batman"
 author: Chao Xian
 tags: [review]